-- (i) to motivate participants in the Scheme ("Participants") to optimise his/her performance standards and efficiency and to maintain a high level of contribution to the Group; - (ii) to retain key employees whose contributions are important to the long-term growth and prosperity of the Group; - to instill loyalty and a stronger sense of identification by the Participants with the long-term prosperity of the Group; (iii) - to attract potential employees with relevant skills to contribute to the Group and to create value for the shareholders (iv) of the Company; and - (v) to align the interests of the Participants with the interests of the shareholders of the Company.
+- (i) to motivate participants in the Scheme ("Participants") to optimise his/her performance standards and efficiency and to maintain a high level of contribution to the Group; - (ii) to retain key employees whose contributions are important to the long-term growth and prosperity of the Group; - (iii) to instill loyalty and a stronger sense of identification by the Participants with the long-term prosperity of the Group; - (iv) to attract potential employees with relevant skills to contribute to the Group and to create value for the shareholders of the Company; and - (v) to align the interests of the Participants with the interests of the shareholders of the Company.

-As at the date of this statement, the Scheme is administered by the Remuneration Committee ("RC") comprising Messrs Francis Lee Fook Wah (Chairman of RC), Cheung King Kwok and Wu Houguo, all independent Directors of the Company.
+As at the date of this statement, the Scheme is administered by the Remuneration Committee ("RC") comprising Messrs Francis Lee Fook Wah (Chairman of RC), Cheung King Kwok, Wu Houguo and Wong Chun Hung, all Independent Directors of the Company.